 (The Morning Post, 29th December, 1830)

-We end this article with a poem on kissing under the mistletoe written between December 1799 and December 1800 by Perdita or Mary Darby Robinson, that great rival to our favourite 18th century lady and subject of our forthcoming book, Grace Dalrymple Elliott.
+We end this article with a poem on kissing under the mistletoe written between December 1799 and December 1800 by Perdita or Mary Darby Robinson, that great rival to our favourite eighteenth-century lady, Grace Dalrymple Elliott.

 The Mistletoe (A Christmas Tale)